 - 24. Subject to the requirements of these Regulations as to attendance, a student who satisfies the Examiners in the examination for a unit will be awarded the credits assigned to that unit. - 25.
-A student who has been awarded credits in respect of any unit may not repeat the Examination for that unit.
+A student who has achieved the pass grade and met all other pass criteria in any unit may not resit that unit.